- Types Of Interviews

 Example Answer:

-I’m currently a high school student at Lakeview High.
-In my spare time, I am the president of the Journalism club, which compliments my interest in writing and reading.
-I also conduct a book club on the weekends with a few friends where we read a new book each month.
+I’m currently a student at Lakeview High and serve as the president of the Journalism Club, which aligns with my passion for writing and reading.
+On weekends, I host a book club with friends where we explore a new book each month.

 -